-WORLD CHALLENGE
+INTERNATIONAL CHALLENGE

-Every two years, students in the Sixth Form have the opportunity to take part in a World Challenge expedition.
-Following on from successful expeditions to Ecuador and the Galapagos Islands (2012), Peru (2014), Thailand & Cambodia (2016), in 2018, the students visited Borneo.
-They spent three weeks travelling and highlights of the trip included working in a school, trekking in the jungle and climbing Mount Kinabalu in Sabah.
-In 2024, the expedition will visit Malawi.
+Every two years, students in the Sixth Form have the opportunity to take part in an international challenge expedition.
+Following on from successful trips to Thailand & Cambodia (2016), Borneo.
+(2018), this year we travelled to Malaysia, where students spent two weeks travelling and exploring the culture of the country.
+The highlight of the trip was working on a community project with turtle conservation.
+In 2026, we will be taking a kayaking and wild camping expedition to Norway.